Fougasse

 1. Whisk yeast, sugar & water in stand mixer bowl.
 Cover.
 Rest 1-2 minutes.

-2. Using paddle attachment, beat flour, yeast mix, butter & vinegar on med. speed for 2 minutes or so, or knead by hand 3 minutes.
+2. Using paddle attachment, beat flour, yeast mix, butter & vinegar on med. speed for 1-2 minutes only.
 Scrape down once or twice if using a mixer.
+Don’t overmix or “whip” as this loosens the dough.

 (Mix will be very wet to start and then stiffens.)